omps/omps.github.io/_posts/2018-08-12-github-ipad.markdown

+---
+layout: post
-# Github Apple Ipad and Markdown
+title: "Github Apple Ipad and Markdown"
+author: Om
+categories: [ Jekyll ]
+image:
+rating: 3
+published: true
+---

+#
 ## My blog is at omps.github.io

 Using a keyboard on a ipad, i am writing my blog in markdown.